fiveshotsofespresso/servicenow_midserver/README.md

 Data type: String

-Specifies the root drive to install the MID Server on
+Specifies the folder to install the MID Server in.
+ServiceNow reccomends a folder called 'ServiceNow' in the root of a drive (D:/ServiceNow/)

 #### `servicenow_url`